TheOtherRolesAU/TheOtherRoles/README.md

 # Changelog
 <details>
   <summary>Click to show the Changelog</summary>

+**Version 4.3.3**
+- Updated to Among Us version 2023.07.12
+- Fixed an issue where the swap icon of a swapper guesser would be in front of the witch icon on a spelled player
+- Fixed an issue where haunting was impossible in vanilla Hide'n'Seek
+- Fixed an issue where the settings for the Trapper would not appear in the in-game settings shower
+- Fixed a bug where the Arsonists win would show "killed by" on dead players in the summary screen
+- Fixed a bug where placing a garlic would convert a random player into a horse for the rest of the round
+- Changed the Eraser Guesser: Jackal and Sidekick are no longer guessable after being fake-"erased"

 **Version 4.3.2**
 - Added new option to Thief: Can Guess To Steal Role